 Dell has updated many of its laptops recently, and it seems that anything with the '7000' suffix now has a slimmer design and a smart new aluminium casing.
 The Dell Inspiron 17 is the latest model to join the 7000 club, and while it's not exactly an Ultrabook it does provide a very smart and versatile desktop-replacement laptop at a competitive price.
-(See also: the 15 best laptops: the best laptops you can buy in 2014.)
+(See also: the 15 best laptops: the best laptops you can buy.)

 Dell Inspiron 17 7000 Series: good lucks, competitive price

 The Dell Inspiron 17 is certainly one of the more attractive 17in laptops currently available, measuring a relatively svelte 27.7mm thick compared to the 35.6mm of last year's model (which is still available for a very attractive £699).
 The brushed metal aluminium casing looks very attractive and is also very sturdy.
 The spacious keyboard is firm and comfortable, and it's nice to have a good size trackpad – 105 x 80mm – to play with for a change.

 Although this new model is much slimmer, the Inspiron 17 7000 Series still includes a built-in DVD drive along with four USB 3.0 ports, gigabit Ethernet and HDMI interfaces.
 The only disappointment here is that it's still pretty heavy, weighing the same 3.3kg as its predecessor.
 So while it's slimmer and more stylish than most 17in laptops the Inspiron 17 7000 Series still isn't very portable and will spend most of its time at home or in an office.
 If you do need to travel then switching to the integrated HD4400 graphics will allow the Inspiron to provide a full five hours (300 minutes) of streaming video, which is relatively good for a 17in laptop.